-In February 2021, the IASB issued amendments to IAS 1 which provide guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
-The IASB also issued amendments to IFRS Practice Statement 2 to support the amendments in IAS 1 by explaining and demonstrating the application of the 'four-step materiality process' to accounting policy disclosures.
+For annual periods beginning on or after 1 January 2023, the IASB issued amendments to IAS 1 which provide guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
+The IASB also amended IFRS Practice Statement 2 (PS 2) Making Materiality Judgements to support the amendments in IAS 1 by explaining and demonstrating the application of a 'four-step materiality process' to accounting policy disclosures.
+These amendments are applicable for annual periods beginning on or after 1 January 2023.
+See Note 5.1.2 for further details.